Compliments and complaints about Department of Health services

 You can also email the Department Liaison Office DLO@health.qld.gov.au who will direct your complaint to the appropriate area, view additional contact details, or complete an online feedback/enquiry form.

-Act quickly: talk to someone as soon as possible.
-The longer you wait the less clear the facts become, which can make it harder to find a solution.
+Talk to a staff member as soon as possible.
+The longer you wait the less clear the facts may become, which can make it harder to find a solution.

 When lodging your complaint

-The Department of Health encourages you to play an active part in resolving your complaint by:
+The department encourages you to play an active part in resolving your complaint by:

 What happens when you lodge your complaint

 Your complaint will be referred to an employee who manages complaints on behalf of the department.
-They will acknowledge receipt of your complaint and may contact you during the process to discuss your complaint or request further information.
-Once the department has considered your complaint you will be notified of the outcome, including reasons for the department’s decisions.
+They will acknowledge receipt of your complaint within 3 business days and may contact you during the process to discuss your complaint or request further information.
+Once the department has considered your complaint you will be notified within 30 business days of the outcome, including reasons for the department’s decisions.

 What happens if you're not satisfied with the outcome